-This is a guest article by Joe Gagan, who also took the pictures.
+This is a guest article by Joe Gagan, who also took and provided the pictures.

 I am Joe Gagan.
 I buy hundreds of Dunlop wahs a year, from many sources. in 2013, a rare bird landed in my lap.
 Check it out: serial # CB000332.
 The earliest Dunlops I have seen start with ”CB”, but the 6 digit numbers usually show up much higher.
 And pretty soon the prefix became AA, AB and so on.